Disclaimer | This article may contain affiliate links, this means that at no cost to you, we may receive a small commission for qualifying purchases.

 Moving to Asia, and Macau, there’s one casino that stands out above all the rest – the Grand Lisboa.
 Not only is it the tallest building in the city at 47 storeys and 261 metres high, its design is intended to express the vibrant and daring of the region – a million miles away from the angular skyscraper designs so often used in high rise buildings.
 It’s also famous the world over for its poker room and it was also the first casino in the region to start playing the online poker favourite Texas Hold’em.

 The vision that lay behind the design of the Venetian Macau was just as impressive.
 It’s not just created the world’s largest casino at 550,000 square feet, it has also recreated the canals and waterways of Venice 5,600 miles away from the original.
+Apparently, the introduction of gaming tactics will soon be very relevant in all areas, from the development of architectural projects to the implementation of gaming applications for sports, and friv online game developers will remain the market leaders.
 As well as the spectacular casino it also features the 15,000 seat Cotai Arena which is a regular stopping off point for some of the world’s biggest performing artists.